 Temporary events.
 These events last no more than seven consecutive days and applicants are limited to seven (7) temporary event permits per year.
 No annually permitted establishment shall allow temporary event food vending at their site unless a temporary event application has been submitted to the regulatory authority.

 Click here for the temporary permit application.
-You can also download the guidelines for temporary events here.
+You can find out if you need a permit here.